dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 \end{align*}$$
 where $\mathrm{gr}$ denotes the associated graded, and the first equality comes from the trace being additive for exact sequences and the fact that we had a filtration by powers of $I$.

-If we know the eigenvalues on $I/I^2$, we'll know them on its symmetric algebra,
+If we know the eigenvalues on $I/I^2$, we'll know them on its symmetric algebra because they will just be monomials in $\lambda_i$.